We hear the word modern every day, but what does it really mean? It means relating to the present rather than the past. It is new, contemporary.

 Differentiate your hotel.

 Who do you cater to?
 Who is your main guest persona?
 What do they want?
 This also falls under the personalization category.
 Our Co-Founder talks all about this in her opinion piece.
-Each hotel has its own demographic, try to find out what’s yours in terms of age, traveller type (business? romantic couples? touring elderly?).
+Each hotel has it’s own demographic, try to find out what’s yours in terms of age, traveler type (business? romantic couples? touring elderly?).
 Then try to cater to that with your settings, food, digitalization and of course special offers.
 Andrew, head of Customer Experience jotted down his thoughts on that here.

 But it’s not just personalization in terms of service.
 Boutique and Concept hotels are on the rise!
 Just as funky concept hostels and apartments.
 If you have the finances to create something unique then this is your time to do so!
-The modern traveller will love it.
+The modern traveler will love it.

 My key takeaways: